google/proto-quic/src/base/containers/README.md

 than 2.5MB wasted space from deque alone, resulting in some optimizations). libstdc++ uses an intermediate-size 512 byte buffer.

+Microsoft's implementation never shrinks the deque capacity, so the capacity will always be the maximum number of elements ever contained. libstdc++ deallocates blocks as they are freed. libc++ keeps up to two empty blocks.

 ### base::circular_deque and base::queue

 A deque implemented as a circular buffer in an array.
 The underlying array will